yasirkula/UnityDynamicPanels/Plugins/DynamicPanels/README.txt

 NOTE: if you change the Resources/DynamicPanel.prefab, also make sure that the Panel's Header Height property is equal to the distance between the top of the panel and the bottom of the PanelHeader child object (which holds the tabs at runtime).

-2.1.
-PanelCursorHandler Component
+### PanelCursorHandler COMPONENT
 Adding this component to a GameObject will make the cursor dynamic i.e. its texture will change when it enters a panel's resizable area.
 Note that this component won't have any effect on Android and iOS.

+### NEW INPUT SYSTEM SUPPORT
+This plugin supports Unity's new Input System but it requires some manual modifications (if both the legacy and the new input systems are active at the same time, no changes are needed):

+- the plugin mustn't be installed as a package, i.e. it must reside inside the Assets folder and not the Packages folder (it can reside inside a subfolder of Assets like Assets/Plugins)
+- if Unity 2019.2.5 or earlier is used, add ENABLE_INPUT_SYSTEM compiler directive to "Player Settings/Scripting Define Symbols" (these symbols are platform specific, so if you change the active platform later, you'll have to add the compiler directive again)
+- add "Unity.InputSystem" assembly to "DynamicPanels.Runtime" Assembly Definition File's "Assembly Definition References" list